Roy Keane: Player profile

+Keane, wearing the captain's armband, lines up with Manchester United before the 1999 FA Cup Final against Newcastle United at Wembley Stadium.

+Football publications have frequently ranked Keane as the greatest captain of the Premier League era.
+This reputation was accompanied by an equally prominent image as a fiercely competitive and confrontational figure.
+His aggressive style of play, disciplinary record and high-profile clashes with opponents, officials and teammates became central to public perceptions of him throughout his career.
+Keane's demanding personality also made him an intimidating figure to some younger teammates.
+Former Manchester United defender Gerard Piqué later recalled an incident from his time as a young player at Old Trafford in which his mobile phone began vibrating in the dressing room, prompting Keane reacted furiously and began shouting as he tried to find out whose phone it was.
+Piqué compared Keane's reaction to Jack Nicholson's character in The Shining, and said he "almost shit" himself during the incident.
+He later added that Keane "still scares me", recalling that he hid his face when seeing Keane years later, despite by then being an established senior player.
+Keane was also involved in physical altercations with teammates during his time at Manchester United.
+Keane later admitted that he had headbutted Peter Schmeichel during Manchester United's 1998 pre-season tour of Asia, after the two argued while drinking.
+Keane recalled that the pair had been "fighting for ages", and that Schmeichel appeared at a press conference the following day with a black eye, which he attributed to an elbow in training.
+Former United defender Gabriel Heinze also recalled a dressing-room confrontation with Keane following a defeat to Middlesbrough in 2004, saying that he lost consciousness after responding to Keane's verbal abuse.

-Coaching career
+Managerial career

 Keane's former manager Sir Alex Ferguson had previously said that he wanted Keane to succeed him as Manchester United coach when he retired.
 In the wake of Keane's acrimonious departure from the club, however, Ferguson became evasive regarding Keane's prospects as a manager: "Young managers come along and people say this one will be England manager or boss of this club, but two years later they're not there.
 It's not an easy environment to come into, I wouldn't forecast anything."

 Sunderland

 During his time at Celtic, Keane was suggested as a potential managerial successor to Gordon Strachan by former Celtic player Charlie Nicholas.
 However, it was Championship club Sunderland where Keane chose to launch his managerial career, reuniting him with the club's chairman and outgoing manager, Niall Quinn.
 The two men, publicly at least, were on opposing sides during the fall-out from the Saipan incident, but they were on good terms at the time of the managerial appointment, with Quinn urging Sunderland fans to "support and enjoy one of football's true greats".